aerospike/act/README.md

 performance real-time databases like Aerospike Database.
 Many SSDs are rated for 100K+ reads/writes per second, but in production the actual load they can withstand for sustained periods of time is generally much lower.
-In the process of testing many common SSDs in high-throughput tests, Aerospike developed this certification tool that you can use to test/certify an
+In the process of testing many common SSDs in high-throughput tests, Aerospike developed this certification tool, ACT, that you can use to test/certify an
 SSD for yourself.

 We have found performance – especially latency – of SSDs to be highly dependent on the write load the SSD is subjected to.
-Over the first few hours, performance can still be excellent, but past the 4 to 10 hour mark (depending on the drive), performance can suffer.
+Over the first few hours, performance can still be excellent, but past the 4- to 10-hour mark (depending on the drive), performance can suffer.

-This tool shows latency responses when you are reading from and writing to the database concurrently while modeling the Aerospike server's device IO pattern as closely as practical.
+ACT shows latency responses when you are reading from and writing to the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.

 #### What the ACT Tool Does
 ---------------------------

-The tool assumes standard database read/write loads and generates twice as many read requests as write requests.
+ACT assumes standard database read/write loads and generates twice as many read requests as write requests.

 You can simulate:
 * 1x - normal load (2000 reads/sec and 1000 writes/sec)
 * 3x - high load (6000 reads/sec and 3000 writes/sec)
 * etc.

-The test shows the results broken down by verification intervals.
+ACT's output shows the results broken down by verification intervals.
 The verification intervals are preset for 1, 2, 4, 8, 16, 32 and 64 ms intervals.
 For example, you might see that 0.25% of requests failed to complete in 1 ms or less and 0.01% of requests failed to complete in 8 ms or less.

-The test performs a combination of large (128K) block reads and writes and small (1.5K) block reads.
+ACT performs a combination of large (128K) block reads and writes and small (1.5K) block reads.

 The small read operations model client transaction requests.
-They occur at a specified rate.
+The operations occur at a specified rate.
 Requests are added at this rate to a specified number of read transaction queues, each of which is serviced by a specified number of threads.

 The large-block read and write operations model the Aerospike server's defragmentation process.
-They occur at a specified rate, executed from one dedicated large-block read thread and one dedicated large-block write thread per device.
+The operations occur at a specified rate, executed from one dedicated large-block read thread and one dedicated large-block write thread per device.

 #### How to Certify a Drive with ACT - High Load (3x)
 -----------------------------------------------------

-The certification process has two stages:
+To certify a drive(s):

 1. Test a single drive to determine performance using the hardware configuration and connectors.
 The single-disk certification will help you determine individual drive performance.
 2. If you will be using multiple drives, you can then test multiple drives to see how the results will be affected by the capacity of the bus or the throughput of the RAID controller that is managing your drives.

-The test process with ACT is the same for both stages, but in the first stage you are testing a drive and in the second stage, you are testing the linearity/scalability of your connector with multiple drives installed.
+The test process with ACT is the same for both steps, but in the first step you are testing a drive and in the second step, you are testing the linearity/scalability of your connector with multiple drives installed.

 The single-drive test takes 48 hours.
 The multi-drive test takes an additional 48 hours.